muammar/centerfinder/README.md

 ```
 and you will split `molpro2.in` in two files containing 250 lines each one.

+Please note that you have to check that every MOLPRO block when splitting is
+correctly done.
+I am thinking in adding another program that let you do this
+instead of using `split`.

 ### How do I check that this input file was correctly generated?

 I suggest you to make the one body calculations given in `molpro.in` and make